Last Updated on

 - ⅔ cup extra virgin olive oil

-- Add the kale and garlic to a food processor, coarsely chopping to create enough room for the other ingredients.
+- Start making kale pesto: Add the kale and garlic to a food processor, coarsely chopping to create enough room for the other ingredients.

-- Add the pumpkin seeds, red pepper flakes, salt and pepper, cheese, and olive oil, and puree until it comes to a nice smooth consistency.
+- Finish the pesto: Add the pumpkin seeds, red pepper flakes, salt and pepper, cheese, and olive oil, and puree until it comes to a nice smooth consistency.
 Set the pesto aside.

-- Put water on to boil as you make kale pesto.
+- Start cooking the pasta: Put water on to boil as you make kale pesto.
 Cook some pasta according to package directions, and toss with about 2 tablespoons of the kale pesto.
 Cover and keep warm on the stove while you grill the fish.

 - Preheat a grill to 400.